amandasposito/amandasposito.github.io/_drafts/handling-overload.md

 To handle overload we need to identify first where to apply backpressure.
 It's important to not overengineer the system that does not need load regulation.
 Use your system observability to decide where the optimizations should be.

-How many simultaneous requests can go through the system before latency becomes too high or your app runs out of memory?
+Ask yourself: how many simultaneous requests can go through the system before latency becomes too high or the app runs out of memory?

 Put safeguards in place, ensuring users do not overflow the system with requests it can’t handle.
 Know how your system will fail, rather than let it explode, and plan degraded responses that make sense to your business domain.

 I hope it helps!